elabftw/elabdoc/doc/saml.rst

 Setup the Service Provider
 --------------------------

 The service provider is the elabftw install.
-Head to the Sysadmin panel, click the authentication tab.
+Head to the Sysadmin panel, click the SAML tab.

 * Debug mode: Set to "No".
 We don't want to print errors
 * Strict mode: Set to "Yes".
 Otherwise the mechanism is not secure